AmericaColombiaSouth America

 Pozos Azules or the Beautiful Blue Wells

-On your tour, further, you will reach the water body in the emerald colour.
-The blue skies, green surroundings and the water provide a lovely tale of what nature can build along with men in a melodious amalgamation.
+On your tour, you will further reach the water body in the emerald colour.
+The blue skies, green surroundings, and the water provide a lovely tale of what nature can build, along with men, in a melodious amalgamation.

 The Terracotta House

 If you have loved the art of making pottery via clay and different designs.
 You need to jump into one of the clay structures yourself.
-The Terracotta House gives you just the right space to go inside the clay house and experience how it feels like to be inside a gigantic clay pot.
+The Terracotta House gives you just the right space to go inside the clay house and experience what it feels like to be inside a gigantic clay pot.

-But noticing its magnificence, people started visiting it more often and since then the ceramist left the house and made a separate home for himself.
-It still has bookshelves, chairs, kitchenware, furniture etc.
+But noticing its magnificence, people started visiting it more often, and since then, the ceramist left the house and made a separate home for himself.
+It still has bookshelves, chairs, kitchenware, furniture, etc.

 Paleontological Museum